Five tips for effective self-learning

 • What kind of environment do I need to concentrate well?

-It is easier to learn when the conditions are right.
+In general it is easier to learn when the conditions are right.
 Creating a pleasant atmosphere helps with the learning process.
+This also means minimizing distractions in the working environment – for example, tidying your desk or looking at the wall instead of the window can increase your ability to concentrate.

 Jacqueline Soldan